Eduardo Monteiro

-Eduardo Henrique Soares Monteiro (born Rio de Janeiro, 1966) is a concert pianist, university professor and piano teacher.
+Eduardo Henrique Soares Monteiro (born 1966 in Rio de Janeiro) is a Brazilian concert pianist, university professor and piano teacher.

 Musical education

-Graduating with a BA and an MA from the Federal University of Rio de Janeiro, he earned a Doctorate at the Sorbonne in 2000 on the subject of the chamber music of Brazilian composer Henrique Oswald.
+Graduating with a BA and an MA from the Federal University of Rio de Janeiro, he earned a doctorate at the Sorbonne in 2000 on the subject of the chamber music of Brazilian composer Henrique Oswald.
 Initial piano teachers included Esther Naiberger and Myrian Dauelsberg, and he received many prizes in Brazil.
 He continued his studies at the International Piano Academy Lake Como and finally at the New England Conservatory of Music in Boston, with Wha-Kyung Byun.

 Prizes

 Monteiro gained European recognition at the Cologne International Piano Competition in 1989, winning first prize and the prize for a performance of a Beethoven piano concerto.
 He was a prize-winner at the International Piano Competition in Dublin (1991) and at the Paloma O'Shea International Piano Competition in Santander (1992).

 Eduardo Monteiro was awarded the Carlos Gomes prize in 2004 and the pianist prize for the year 2005.